bumatic/digital-studies-resources/content/projects/_index.md

 draft: true
 bookFlatSection: true
 bookCollapseSection: false
-weight: 100
+weight: 25
-summary: This section assembles a list of interesting projects in the area...
+summary: This section assembles resources on specific research tools such as Gehpi.
+12345
 ---